Our 2008-09 Monarch Page

 Symbolic Monarch Migration

-As we raise Monarchs in the classroom, we're also taking part in the annual Symbolic Monarch Butterfly Migration.
-We're doing this project with a few thousand students across the United States and Canada.
-We will help thousands of paper butterflies migrate to Mexico for the winter.
-Our paper butterflies from Missouri should get to Mexico about the same time as the real migrating Monarchs get there.
+As students raised Monarchs in the classroom, they also participated in the annual Symbolic Monarch Butterfly Migration.
+We shared this project with a few thousand students across the United States and Canada.
+Thousands of paper butterflies migrate to Mexico for the winter.
+Paper butterflies from classrooms arrive in Mexico about the same time as the real migrating Monarchs.

-New this Year!
-The project is changing slightly -- we will send a Monarch booklet in Spanish as well as all of our individual paper butterflies.
+Options for participation include sending a Monarch booklet in Spanish as well as all of the individual paper butterflies.

 A rare form of Monarch...